-You can refer to iRender’s service.
+You can refer to iRender’s Cloud Rendering Service.
 We provide high computer configuration for rental via remote desktop application to accelerate rendering projects.
 As the service, you rent powerful GPU & CPU servers with a connection via Remote Desktop.

 In particular, we have a Redshift Floating license for Prime customers and more promotions for new users at this time.

 Register here to give it a try!

 CPU render engines still have a place in this field, as the School of Motion wrote about in their Arnold article.
 The speed increases that you get from using a GPU cannot be ignored, however.
 A GPU is one of, if not the easiest part of a computer to upgrade.

 Instead of having to build a new PC every couple of years, GPUs allow you to keep that machine going for longer just by swapping old cards for newer models.
 Plus, if you need more power locally, pop open the side of your machine and stick in another GPU or two…or three.